WarZone762/geckscript-lsp/README.md

 ## Configuration

-The server can be configured in `geckrc.json` or `.geckrc.json` file.
+The server can be configured in `geckrc.json` or `.geckrc.json` file at the root of your project.

 ### Configuration options